TabbycatDebate/tabbycat/docs/features/adjudicator-feedback.rst

 Different questionnaires
 ========================

-Tabbycat allows you to specify two questionnaires: team-on-orallist, and adjudicator-on-adjudicator.
+Tabbycat allows you to specify two questionnaires: one for feedback submitted by teams, and one for feedback submitted by adjudicators.
 You must specify in each question whether to include the question in each questionnaire.

-- **from_team**, if checked, includes the question on all team-on-orallist forms.
+- **from_team**, if checked, includes the question in feedback submitted by teams
-- **from_adj**, if checked, includes the question on *all* adjudicator-on-adjudicator forms.
+- **from_adj**, if checked, includes the question in feedback submitted by adjudicators

 Who gives feedback on whom?
 ===========================